MrStahlfelge/mosaik-kt-js/README.md

 MosaikKtJs is a [Ergo Mosaik](https://github.com/MrStahlfelge/mosaik) executor for web browsers.

 You can use it to run your Mosaik dApp UI on the browser.
-This way, you don't need to write any HTML or JS code, but can target users without a Mosaik supporting wallet application or using browser extension wallets.
+This way, you don't need to write any HTML or JS code, but can target users preferring to use a website or that don't use a wallet application supporting Mosaik.

 ## Use it